Categories:

 string_expression

-The string to make a copy of.
+The string to copy.

 collation_specification